 Training Si te/Team: Date:

 Evaluation Period: Year: Quarter Mid-Year/End-of-Year

 Supervisor 's Name:

-Supervisor Case Confer Psychologica Other indicate which group: rence
+Supervisor 's Status:Individual Supervisor - in Group supervisor - in Case Confere Psychological Other Other ndicate which group: nce

 Mental Hea alth Trainee Name:

-inform the Tra the practice of the criteria be should strive improving. aining Program of your supervisors' strengt of supervision.
-This evaluation process is op elow can be used to guide discussion throu to talk openly about how the supervision is rating scale below.
-The purpose of this evaluation is to hs and weaknesses, and to help the supervisors improve in otimally an ongoing part of the supervisory relationship and ghout the training year.
-Both supervisors and supervisee going, how well learning is taking place, and what needs iors are characteristic of your supervisor using the following
+inform the Tra the practice of the criteria be should strive improving. aining Program of your supervisors' strengths of supervision.
+This evaluation process is opti elow can be used to guide discussion through to talk openly about how the supervision is g ating scale below.
+The purpose of this evaluation is to so and weaknesses, and to help the supervisors improve in mally an ongoing part of the supervisory relationship and nout the training year.
+Both supervisors and supervisee oing, how well learning is taking place, and what needs are characteristic of your supervisor using the following

 Numerical Rating Level of Satisfaction

-1 Does Not Meet My Expectations
+1 Does Not Meet My Expectations 7

-2 Needs Improvement
+2 Needs Improvement 7

 3 Meets My Expectations

-DemEstaMakeEnco or Provides Atmosphere for Professionstrates a sense of support and adblishes clear and reasonable expectablishes clear boundaries (i.e., not pages an effort to understand me and nourages me to formulate strategies abosing his/her/their own agenda cceptance tations for my performance arental, peer or therapeutic) ny perspective
+DemEstaMakeEnco or Provides Atmosphere for Professionstrates a sense of support and accomplishes clear and reasonable expectablishes clear boundaries (i.e., not pares an effort to understand me and my burages me to formulate strategies are posing his/her/their own agenda ceptance ations for my performance rental, peer or therapeutic) y perspective

-Recognizes my strengths Conveys an active interest in helping me to grow professionally Is sensitive to the stresses and demands of the internship Helps me to feel comfortable to discuss problems I feel comfortable talking to my supervisor about my reactions to him/her/them and the content of our meetings Supervisor's Style of Supervision Makes supervision a collaborative process Balances instruction with exploration, sensitive to therapists' style and needs Encourages therapist to question, challenge, or doubt supervisor's opinion Admits errors or limitations without undue defensiveness Openly discusses and is respectful of differences in culture, ethnicity, or other individual diversity Enables the relationship to evolve from advisory to consultative to collegial Supervisor Models Professional Behavior Keeps the supervision appointment and is on time Is available when therapist needs to consult Makes decisions and takes responsibility when appropriate Makes concrete and specific suggestions when needed Assists therapist in integrating different techniques Addresses transference/countertransference/emotional reactions between therapist and patient Raises cultural and individual diversity issues in supervisory conversation Impact of Supervisor Provides feedback that generalizes or transcends individual cases to strengthen therapist's general skill level Shows concern for therapist's personal development as well as program performance Facilitates therapist's confidence to accept new challenges The most positive aspects of this supervision are: The least helpful or missing aspects of this supervision are: This supervision experience might improve if:
+Recognizes my strengthsConveys an active interest in helping me to grow professionallyIs sensitive to the stresses and demands of the internshipHelps me to feel comfortable to discuss problemsI feel comfortable talking to my supervisor about my reactions to him/her/them and the content of our meetings Supervisor's Style of Supervision Makes supervision a collaborative process Balances instruction with exploration, sensitive to therapists' style and needs Encourages therapist to question, challenge, or doubt supervisor's opinion Admits errors or limitations without undue defensiveness Openly discusses and is respectful of differences in culture, ethnicity, or other individual diversity Enables the relationship to evolve from advisory to consultative to collegial Supervisor Models Professional Behavior Keeps the supervision appointment and is on time Is available when therapist needs to consult Makes decisions and takes responsibility when appropriate Makes concrete and specific suggestions when needed Assists therapist in integrating different techniques Addresses transference/countertransference/emotional reactions between therapist and patient Raises cultural and individual diversity issues in supervisory conversation Impact of Supervisor Provides feedback that generalizes or transcends individual cases to strengthen therapist's general skill level Shows concern for therapist's personal development as well as program performance Facilitates therapist's confidence to accept new challenges The most positive aspects of this supervision are: The least helpful or missing aspects of this supervision are: This supervision experience might improve if: